On diapers, sweets and the Internet: the strangest taxes in the US

 Many of us resort to takeaway after a long day at work, although cooking at home can be healthier.
 Cooking can also be actually cheaper in Michigan, as the state levies a sales tax on any “finished” goods or pre-packaged food.

-Winters in Minnesota can be cold and bitter, and locals cannot rely on fur to warm them.
-This is due to the tax on fur clothes.
-If the garment consists mainly of fur, an additional tax of 6,5% is levied on it.
-Fur cuffs and collars on coats are tax deductible.
+Winters in Minnesota can be cold and the locals often need fur.
+If the garment consists mainly of fur, an additional 6,5% tax will be charged.
+Fur cuffs and coat collars are tax deductible.

 About 400 cattle are raised, slaughtered, and sold in the Mississippi every year.
 The local government is losing money by exempting any sale of livestock from taxes.